-The Bake mode uses heat from the lower heating element to cook food.
-This mode works best with food placed on a single rack.
-When using this mode to prepare baked goods such as cakes, cookies and pastries, always preheat the oven first and place food centrally near the middle or lower racks.
+The Bake mode uses heat from the lower element to cook food.
+When using this mode to prepare baked goods such as cakes, cookies and pastries, always preheat the oven first and place food centrally near the middle racks.

-Setting the Bake Mode (Example: Set Bake at 350°F.)
+Setting the Bake Mode (Example: Set Bake at 375°F.)

 - 1. Adjust oven rack levels as needed. - 2.
-Turn the thermostat knob to select 350°F. The oven turns on and starts preheating.
+Turn the thermostat knob to select 375°F. The oven turns on and starts preheating.

-- Once the oven reaches the set temperature, the oven pauses heating and the oven indicator light turns off temporarily.
-The oven heating cycle will automatically resume to maintain the set temperature, and the oven indicator light will turn on again. - 3.
+- Once the oven reaches the set temperature, the oven pauses heating temporarily.
+The oven heating cycle will automatically resume to maintain the set temperature. - 3.
 Place the food in the oven after preheating. - 4.
 Turn the thermostat knob to the OFF position when cooking is finished, and remove the food from the oven.